apostrophecms/starter-kit-pro-essentials/README.md

 in subdirectories of `modules/`.

 Feel free to add page templates and modules as you would with an ordinary open-source Apostrophe project.
 You can `npm install` modules like `@apostrophecms/blog` and configure them in a normal way.
-You can also install additional Pro modules like `@apostrophecms-pro/advanced-permission` if they are necessary to your plans.
+With a Pro license you can also install additional Pro modules like
+`@apostrophecms-pro/advanced-permission` if they are necessary to your plans.

 ### The `theme-default` module